 Certification through the Construction Management Association of America is preferred, although it is not a requirement.
 However, certification will help you to exhibit proficiency in your craft and, along with your internship work experience, will be impressive on your resumé.
 In addition, your state may require you to have a contractor’s license.

 An excellent candidate for a Construction Management position would be personable, self-motivated, detail-oriented, and who has analytical skills, business skills, and who is a good decision-maker.
 They must excel in communication skills, written and oral, and be an exemplary leader by taking the initiative and by knowing the correct way to delegate tasks.
-Time-management is key.
+Time management is key.

+To become a Construction Manager, employers typically require you to have a Bachelor’s degree in Construction Management at the very least.
 If you are interested in this field, please check out our Top 8 Online Schools for Bachelor’s in Construction Management Degree Programs.